AM-Campbell/amcampbell/content/recs/books.md

 ---
 title: Books
+summary: "Fiction, Nonfiction, and Textbooks"
 ---

 Book recommendations.

-- *The Art of Doing Science and Engineering* by Richard Hamming
+- _The Art of Doing Science and Engineering_ by Richard Hamming
-- *Poor Charlie's Almanack*
+- _Poor Charlie's Almanack_